4 Reasons To Train Your Employees in Privacy

 4. Increase Employee Value and Support New Career Development

 With the rapid expansion of the digital age and companies collecting and storing more personal data online than ever before, the need for qualified privacy professionals is becoming a wide-spread demand.
 The market is in need of more individuals that are competent and knowledgeable in privacy laws and able to develop comprehensive privacy programs to implement within their organizations.
 This type of training goes beyond basic privacy training but can provide your employees with new exciting career opportunities that can support their personal and professional development.
 This investment can help develop privacy competency within your organization that you can apply to help maintain regulatory compliance as well as improve your employee retention.
 The International Association of Privacy Professionals (IAPP) is the international body for providing privacy certifications.
 These certifications are internationally recognized and allow individuals to specialize their privacy knowledge in their specific region.
 PrivacyWorks is an Official Training Partner with the IAPP and provides regular training sessions to help individuals attain their certifications.
-Check out our upcoming schedule by clicking here.
+Check out our upcoming privacy training schedule.

 Overall, implementing a regular privacy training program for all your employees allows you and your organization to take a proactive approach to managing privacy.
 This approach can reap numerous financial benefits in the long-term by mitigating the risk of a data breach in improving your digital trust with your customers and stakeholders.